wrmilling/homelab-infrastructure/k3s/arm64/README.md

 # arm64 Bootstrap on Bare-metal

 This guide sets up a Raspberry Pi 4 as a k3s worker node which joins your existing k3s cluster.
-The cloud-init configs in this repo assume you have a flash drive/ssd plugged into USB for longhorn usage and is located at `/dev/sda`.

 ## OS Image